 - Apply warm wax and a waxing strip to the area.

 - Firmly but gently rip the strip away from the skin.

 Medical hair-removal treatments tend to last longer because they weaken or damage hair follicles themselves rather than just trimming or removing hairs.
 This ensures that the hair takes much longer to return.

 Here are a couple of popular and safe options you might try — as long as you do them at a licensed and well-reviewed facility that specializes in these treatments.

 In laser removal, a doctor or dermatologist uses a laser device on your bare skin that sends concentrated light down to the hair follicles.
 Heat from the laser weakens or destroys the hair follicles, keeping the hair from growing back.

 You’ll usually need to have several treatments before the hair follicles are damaged enough to stop hair growth for a long period of time.
-Not all laser devices are approved by the FDA.
+Not all laser devices

 The electrolysis method is similar to laser removal, but uses a device called an epilator to send radio frequencies into the skin to damage hair follicles.
 This treatment treats individual hair follicles, one at a time, unlike lasers which usually treat multiple hair follicles within a designated area.